ne1up/ne1up/README.md

 ##### Issues specific to browsers with ad blocking extensions

 Some ad blockers (such as uBlock Origin) prevent connections to certain WebTorrent servers.
-This prevents Chitchatter peers from connecting.
+This prevents ne1up peers from connecting.
 To work around this, you can either disable your ad blocker or [self-host your own Chitchatter instance](#self-hosting).

 ##### Issues specific to iOS Safari

-Chitchatter works on iOS Safari, but browser-level bugs often prevent peers from rejoining the room when the browser is closed and later reopened (for instance, when switching applications).
+ne1up works on iOS Safari, but browser-level bugs often prevent peers from rejoining the room when the browser is closed and later reopened (for instance, when switching applications).
 The suggested workaround for this issue is to refresh the page to rejoin the room.

 ##### Issues specific to Firefox